apodgorny/Ferrum/README.md

 Ferrum
 ======

-This utility allows you to scrape page data updated with javascript with a certain interval
+This utility allows you to periodically scrape page data and send changes to a server endpoint.

 To see it in action: